s2465077/Sheep_Dog_Trials_Java/README.md

 1. Clone the project into local system.
 2. Open SheepdogTrials.java in your preferred IDE.
 3. Press the IDE's run button to execute the program.
-4. After entering the field setting, the field of the game will be shown.
+4. After entering the field setting, i.e. fixed or random, the field of the game will be shown.
 - Empty patches of grass are shown as '-'.
 - The dog is represented by 'D' and sheep by 'S'.
 - The pen area is represented by 'P'.